cirrina/ctg-rnaseq/README.md

 ## Output:
 In short, the pipeline will produce (1) customer delivery folder, contatining all relevant deliverables, including a customer-specific multiqc anlalysis (2) ctg archive folder containing an extended multiqc analysis together with logfiles, scripts and samplesheets making it possible to replicate the analysis, and (3) a  workfolder used during pipeline excecution.

-1. **Pipeline work folder** `project_root`+`project_id` e.g. `/projects/fs1/shared/ctg-projects/rnaseq/2021_070`.
+1. **Pipeline work folder**
+`project_root`+`project_id` e.g. `/projects/fs1/shared/ctg-projects/rnaseq/2021_070`.
 Temporary work folder - used while pipeline is running.
 Upon a successful pipeline execution, all deliverables and ctg specific logs and qc metrics should have been copied from this directory, i.e. this folder can be  safely deleted after delivery.

   - `./.nextflow/`.
 Temporary files used by nextflow pipeline.
 Will not be archived.
 Used for debugging faulty runs together with the `/.nextflow.log` and `/nf.log.rnaseq` files.
-  - `./bin/` Executables used by pipeline copied from the `ctg-rnaseq` version specific archive, e.g. `/projects/fs1/shared/ctg-pipelines/ctg-rnaseq/v1.0/bin/`.
+  - `./bin/` Executables used by pipeline cloned from the `ctg-rnaseq` version specific archive, e.g. `/projects/fs1/shared/ctg-pipelines/ctg-rnaseq/v1.0/bin/`.
   - `./nf-output/`: Temporary folder to which all analyses are written.
 Files are moved/copied to delivery and ctg archive folders in the last step of pipelie execution. **All analyses** written to this directory are included when running the `ctg-multiqc`.
-Not all analyses files are archived though, such alignmnent files used by fastqscreen analysis.
+Not all analyses files are archived though, such as alignmnent files used by fastqscreen analysis.

-2. **Customer delvery folder** `delivery_root`+`project_id` e.g. `/projects/fs1/nas-sync/ctg-delivery/rnaseq/2021_070`.
+2. **Customer delvery folder**
+`delivery_root`+`project_id` e.g. `/projects/fs1/nas-sync/ctg-delivery/rnaseq/2021_070`.
 Primary delivery folder.
 This is the folder that should be transfered to the delivery server for customer delivery.
-In a standard project, no additional files or folders should be needed.
+In a standard pipeline run, no additional files or folders should need to be added.

     - `./fastq/` : bcl2fastq output with fastq files in project id folder (stemming from the project_id column in sample sheet wich is forced to pipeline project id)`./fastq/2021_070` If `pooled, false` (thus a seq run with non pooled data) is specified in sample sheet, then this folder will also incude `./fastq/Undetermined*.fastq` files as well as `./fastq/Reports` and and
     - `./featurecounts/`: transcript summarization matrix, e.g. `2021_070_geneid.featureCounts.txt`